Gaussian is All You Need: A Unified Framework for Solving Inverse Problems via Diffusion Posterior Sampling: Experiments

+We present example outputs for these experiments in Figures~\ref{fig:comp_sr_deblur} .
+The outputs of our method demonstrate both high visual quality and consistency with the measurements.
+This behavior is even more pronounced in random image inpainting experiments.
+From Table \ref{tab:re_ffhq_inp}, we observe that DPS is the best-performing method quantitatively {and DDNM ranks second}. {Our method remains competitive to other methods such as ReSample and DDS}.
+Our method outputs reconstructions that are more consistent with the ground truth and have better visual quality.
+Figure \ref{fig:ffhq_inp} shows example outputs from the inpainting experiments.
+Our method is able to recover fine details, which is easily observed in the zoomed versions.
 In the first image, the background pattern is missing in both DDRM and DPS outputs, while our method successfully recovers it.
 Similarly, in the second image, the outputs of the other methods are overly smooth and lack details.

 Similar to the results on the FFHQ dataset, our method consistently achieves either the top or second-best performance on the ImageNet dataset across various inverse problems, as shown in Table \ref{tab:results_linear_imgnet_psnrssimlpips}.
 For Gaussian deblurring, our method surpasses all others in PSNR, FID, and LPIPS.
 In motion deblurring, CoDPS demonstrates superior perceptual quality.
 In image super-resolution, our method achieves the second-best performance across all metrics.
 For random image inpainting, our method is competitive with DPS and outperforms other methods, as shown in Table \ref{tab:results_linear_imgnet_inpaint}.
 We provide sample outputs in Appendix \ref{subsec:apdx_add_figs}.